aiven/aiven-docs/docs/products/clickhouse/howto/enable-tiered-storage.md

     :::

--   With the tiered storage feature [enabled](/docs/products/clickhouse/howto/enable-tiered-storage), it\'s not possible to connect to an external existing object storage or cloud storage bucket.
+-   With the tiered storage feature [enabled](/docs/products/clickhouse/howto/enable-tiered-storage), it's not possible to connect to an external existing object storage or cloud storage bucket.

 ### Tools